 Financial Information User (FIU) consumes the data from an FIP to provide various services to the end consumer.
 For e.g. a lending Bank wants access to the borrower’s data to determine if a borrower qualifies for a loan.
 The lending Bank is the FIU.
 Banks play a dual role – both as an FIP and an FIU.

 This document defines the certification requirements for each of the AA ecosystem members.

 2. Certification Requirement and Scope

-To become a part of the Account Aggregator Ecosystem, the entities- FIPs, AAs and FIUs need to adhere to ReBIT guidelines for API & functional flow, and must adopt right policy controls.
+To become a part of the Account Aggregator Ecosystem, the entities- FIPs, AAs and FIUs need to adhere to ReBIT guidelines for API & functional flow.

-Only certified modules of FIP/AA/FIU shall be included in the Central Registry and able to seamlessly connect with a network of AAs.
-The certification shall help organisation demonstrate that they have fulfilled minimum required AA ecosystem security controls, and under regular effectiveness assessment by Certified Auditors.
+Only certified FIP/AA/FIU entities shall be included in the Central Registry and be able to seamlessly connect with a network of AAs.
+The certification shall help organisations demonstrate that they have fulfilled the specified technical and security controls as defined in the NBFC-AA API specifications published by ReBIT.

-Hence to ensure the security of AA environment, Sahamati has empanelled Aujas Network as an authorised body to conduct the mandatory certification audits for all the AA ecosystem partners.
-Entities are required to get in touch with Aujas for the audit and certification requirements.
+Hence, Sahamati has empanelled Aujas Network as an authorised body to conduct the mandatory certification process for all the AA ecosystem partners.
+Entities are required to get in touch with Aujas for undertaking the certification process.

 This document provides the certification framework for: